AquaticInformatics/getting-started/README.md

 Some are full software projects, with contiuous integration and unit tests, deployed via standard package distribution networks like NuGet or the Maven Central Repository.

-Other projects are smaller proof-of-concept examples, which can be a useful starting point or inspiration for you own integrations.
+Other projects are smaller proof-of-concept examples, which can be a useful starting point or inspiration for your own integrations.

 ### Platform SDKs